-The Thai economic also faces with the unstable of the world economy, the baht appreciation, the higher oil price resulting in the low level of consumer confidence index while these factors effected the Company as they are the major cost for business operation.
-The Company and its subsidiaries have the total revenue of Baht 1,773.97 million and net profit of Baht 89.52 million.
+However, the company still faces the fluctuation of the baht appreciation continuously while this factor effected the Company as this is the major cost for business operation.
+The Company and its subsidiaries have the total revenue of 1,899.71 million baht and a net profit of 180.52 million baht.

-In 2018, there were 12 meetings to consider various issues and to monitor the performance of the management including the meeting report together with the suggestion to the Board of Directors.
+In 2019, there were 12 meetings to consider various issues and to monitor the performance of the management including the meeting report together with the suggestion to the Board of Directors.
 The summary is as following:-